-All majors can stop by room 121 in the Hosaeus PE Complex or call 994-4001 to make an appointment to meet with an advisor in the Advising Center.
+All majors can stop by room 121 in the Hosaeus Fitness Complex or call 994-4001 to make an appointment to meet with an advisor in the Advising Center.
 We do not schedule appointments by e-mail.

 Staff consists of two full-time advisors and three part-time student peer advisors who are outstanding graduate, seniors, and juniors.

 Advisors are here to help with information about

 - Semester planning

 - Substitution of classes

 - PDFs (personal data forms) for registration